c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	retain = »time | bands«
 ```

 *Retain* can be used with each process under *reduce* except the *principal* component rotation.
 If *retain* is not used, *reduce* combines all selected bands to one result band.

 If a stack of multispectral images is selected, *retain = time* generates a multispectral image with one band per acquisition date.
 The resulting bands reflect the result of the selected process for each acquisition date. *Retain = bands* instead combines all selected images to one multispectral image with all bands of the source images.
 The selected process is executed for each band separately.

-»process under reduce« must be exchanged by a defined process name like *regression*. *retain=time* or *retain=bands* are alternatives.
-Retain will only work properly if the selected images are combined with the [compile](4_Compile.md) module.
+Retain will only work properly if the selected images are combined with the [compile](4_Compile.md) command.

+»process under reduce« must be exchanged by a defined process name like *regression*.

 ---

-### Select (Command) #

-**Mark an image of the working directory to be processed**
+### *Select* an image of the working directory to be processed

 ```
 IMALYS [reduce]